-In the following discussion, the legal review of AWS (Autonomous Weapon System) will be based on an international treaty, whose provisions are considered to be closest to the characteristics of AWS, namely the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects (hereinafter the 1980 Conventional Weapons Convention).
-In the 1980 Conventional Weapons Convention, there is general agreement among states parties that "meaningful" or "effective" human control or supervision, or an "appropriate level of human judgment" must be maintained on the use of a weapon system to meet legal and ethical requirements.
-This is certainly difficult to fulfill by the characteristics of AWS, because human involvement is limited to the development and activation stages, while the operation stage of AWS does not require human intervention.
-This will bring a real threat, if the AWS has a failure in its operating system but there is no gap for humans to intervene.
+In the following discussion, the legal review of AWS is based on international treaty, whose provisions are considered to be closest to the characteristics of AWS, namely the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons (the 1980 Conventional Weapons Convention).
+In the 1980 Conventional Weapons Convention, there was general agreement among state parties that "meaningful" or "effective" human control or supervision, or an "appropriate level of human judgment" must be maintained on the use of a weapon system to meet legal and ethical requirements.
+This is certainly difficult to fulfill by the characteristics of AWS because human inclusion is limited to the development and activation stages.
+Meanwhile, the operation stage of AWS does not require human intervention, and this results in a real threat when there is a failure in the operating system.

-As explained earlier, legal review can also be based on the Martens Clause.
-The Martens Clause contained in the Preamble of Hague Convention IV respecting the Laws and Customs of War on Land (hereinafter referred to as Convention IV Den Hagg 1907) reads as follows:
+As explained earlier, legal review can also be based on the Martens Clause contained in the Preamble of Hague Convention IV respecting Laws and Customs of War on Land (Convention IV Den Hagg 1907), which reads as follows:

-“Until a more complete code of the laws of war is issued, the High Contract- ing Parties think it right to declare that in cases not included in the Regula- tions adopted by them, populations and belligerents remain under the protec- tion and empire of the principles of international law, as they result from the usages established between civilized nations, from the laws of humanity and the requirements of the public conscience.”
+“Until a more complete code of the laws of war is issued, the High Contracting Parties think it right to declare that in cases not included in the adopted Regulations, populations, and belligerents remain under the protection and empire of the principles of international law, resulting from the usages established between civilized nations.
+This is related to the laws of humanity and the requirements of the public conscience.”

-Based on these provisions, the Martens Clause is a clause intended for events or problems not regulated in the provisions of International Humanitarian Law, so that if there is a void or gap in positive law, the solution taken must be based on basic humanitarian principles and general awareness.
+Based on the provisions, the Martens Clause is intended for events or problems not regulated in the provisions of International Humanitarian Law.
+Therefore, when there is a void or gap in positive law, the solution taken must be based on basic humanitarian principles and general awareness.
 The purpose of the clause is to prevent the possibility of leaving unregulated matters to the arbitrary opinion of commanders.
-The principle of humanity requires humane treatment of other individuals, and respect for human life and dignity.
-Based on its characteristics, AWS fails to respect human dignity, as it bases the determination of human life and death, or the targeting of attack targets, on algorithmic calculations embedded in computer systems.
-The characteristics of AWS are also contrary to common sense, as it has the concept of a weapon system whose use of force and attack is carried out outside of human control.
+The principle of humanity requires humane treatment of other individuals and respect for life and dignity.
+Due to these characteristics, AWS neglects to uphold human dignity by relying on algorithmic calculations embedded in computer systems for determining matters related to human life and death, as well as targeting attack objectives.
+The characteristics also run counter to common sense since AWS incorporates the concept of a weapon system that executes the use of force and attacks beyond human control.

-Artificial Intelengence in Armed Conflict
+AI in Armed Conflict

-In its development, international law has regulated the use of weapons in armed conflict.
-The regulation that regulates this is the 1907 Hague Convention, which according to the year, this agreement was formed before the first world war.
-This regulation does not specifically mention what weapons can be used in armed conflict, but rather mentions what weapons and actions are prohibited in armed conflict.
-This is as stated in article 23 of the convention.
-In this article, only two weapons are prohibited in armed conflict, namely poisonous weapons or something poisonous to attack, and using certain weapons, projectiles or materials that cause unnecessary suffering.
+International law has regulated the use of weapons in armed conflict as reported in the 1907 Hague Convention, where agreement was formed before the First World War.
+This regulation mentions the weapons and actions in armed conflict as stated in Article 23 of the convention.
+In this article, only two weapons are prohibited, namely, poisons and certain weapons, projectiles, or materials causing unnecessary suffering.